 Staying safe online

 Technology and the internet are part of our everyday lives and make a lot of things much easier.
-However, it’s important to keep in mind some general safety tips when you’re online to make sure you stay safe and avoid falling victim to cyber crime.
+However, it’s important to keep in mind some general safety tips when you’re online to make sure you stay safe and avoid becoming a victim of online crime.

 Here are some things you can do to stay safe online: